A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Results

 It is important but technically challenging to investigate storage performance depending on detuning of addressing light.
 For every detuning data point in Figure\,2b, we realise this by detuning and locking the write/read frequency far away from the transition line of caesium, and also initialising the resonance for all cascaded cavities.
-We have made measurement of cross-correlation in a large detuning range $\Delta_{R}$ from 2\,GHz to 15\,GHz.
-For broadband optical memory at room temperature, we for the first time identify the performance ranging from near to far off resonance.
-Our results show a ``sweet spot" but in consistent with previous results in narrowband Raman memory experiments which identify 1.3\,GHz as optimal detuning\cite{Bashkansky2012}.
-Apart from the detuning around 0 or 9.2\,GHz where the leakage of fluorescence through cascaded cavities is not negligible, far-off resonance DLCZ quantum memory shows ability of well working at quantum regime in a wide spectrum.
-We also made the measurement of cross-correlation and created rate of atomic excitation by scanning the write/read power, which reveals a higher cross-correlation up to 20 at lower excitation rate. (see Figure\,2c\,and\,2d).
+We have made measurement of cross-correlation in a large detuning range $\Delta_{\rm R}$ from 2\,GHz to 15\,GHz.
+For broadband optical memory at room temperature, the performance ranging from near to far off resonance is identified.
+Our results show a ``sweet spot" but inconsistent with previous results in narrowband Raman memory experiments which identify 1.3\,GHz as the optimal detuning \cite{Bashkansky2012}.
+Apart from the detuning around 0\,GHz or 9.2\,GHz where the leakage of fluorescence through cascaded cavities is not negligible, FORD quantum memory shows the ability of well working at quantum regime in a wide spectrum (see Note 2 in Supplementary Information).
+We also made the measurement of cross-correlation and created probability of atomic excitation by scanning the write/read pulse energy, which reveals a higher cross-correlation up to 20 at lower excitation probability, see Figure\,2c\,and\,2d.

-In order to obtain the bandwidth of our quantum memory, we develop a convolution-based approach (see Methods).
-We measure the total transmission spectra of cascaded cavities by scanning a narrowband classical light shown in Figure\,3a\,and\,3d.
-We then count Stokes and anti-Stokes photons while scanning the detuning of the write/read light, shown in Figure\,3b\,and\,3e.
-By using convolution theorem and Fourier transform, we can deduce the frequency spectra of Stokes and anti-Stokes photons shown in Figure\,3c\,and\,3f.
-With the write/read power of 96\,pJ, the measured bandwidth of Stokes and anti-Stokes photons are 504\,MHz and 537\,MHz respectively.
+In order to obtain the bandwidth of our quantum memory, we develop a convolution-based approach.
+We measure the total transmission spectra of cascaded cavities by scanning a narrowband classical light, see Figure\,3a\,and\,3b.
+We then count Stokes and anti-Stokes photons while scanning the detuning of the write/read light, shown in Figure\,3c\,and\,3d.
+By using convolution theorem and Fourier transform (see Methods), we can deduce the frequency spectra of Stokes and anti-Stokes photons shown in Figure\,3e\,and\,3f.
+With the write/read pulse energy of 96\,pJ, the measured bandwidth of Stokes and anti-Stokes photons are 504\,MHz and 537\,MHz respectively, which is about two order higher than the bandwidth obtained in cold atoms \cite{Chaneliere2005,Eisaman2005,Zhang2011}.